-6.5 The proposed dwelling and garage will be located close to The Hermitage (thereby restricting the spread of built-form) however the buildings are situated an appropriate distance away to ensure that there would be no unacceptable overbearing, overshadowing or overlooking impacts upon the residential amenity of this property or to Scots Pine beyond.
+6.5 The proposed dwellings will be located close to other dwellings however they are situated an appropriate distance away to ensure that there would be no unacceptable overbearing, overshadowing or overlooking impacts upon the residential amenity of neighbouring properties including in respect of the host dwelling, The Fords.
+The dwelling will retain a high degree of privacy, its own driveway, car parking and spacious garden areas.